ZhangZiYang11/tensorflow-implement-of-Learning-Combinatorial-Optimization-Algorithms-over-Graphs/README.md

 # DQN_MVC
-Implementation of Learning Combinatorial Optimization Algorithms over Graphs, by Hanjun Dai et al. (2017)
+Tensorflow Implementation of Learning Combinatorial Optimization Algorithms over Graphs, by Hanjun Dai et al. (2017) tensorflow1 is needed to run this code.